Flake8

 After installing the Python extension, you can configure it to use

-by adding the following settings to your workspace or user settings (.vscode/settings.json
+flake8by adding the following settings to your workspace or user settings (.vscode/settings.json):

 Configuration File Precedence